joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

 - Define and build relative paths.
 - Use the `open` command from the command line.
 - Use the command line to navigate via absolute and relative paths.
+- List files and folders in your current directory with `ls`.
+- Define and use flags on the command line.
 - Create new directories with the `mkdir` command.
 - Create new files with the `touch` command.
 - Install and use the `code` command to open VSCode.